chriskrycho/v5.chriskrycho.com/site/photos/New Mexico Vacation/Day 4 Slow Burn Coffee.md

 ---

-I walked into [Slow Burn Coffee][sbc] and the loveliness of the space stopped me still.
-The space is full of light, many colors balanced against each other just so, with an impeccable aesthetic consistency: from [the roaster][roaster] to [the bookshelf][bookshelf] hidden away just behind me in this shot to even [the water closet][water-closet].
+I walked into [Slow Burn Coffee][sbc] and the beauty of the space stopped me still.
+The shop is full of light, many colors balanced against each other just so, with an impeccable aesthetic consistency: from [the roaster][roaster] to [the bookshelf][bookshelf] hidden away just behind me in this shot to even [the water closet][water-closet].
 This place is *lovely*.

 [sbc]: https://www.slowburncoffee.com
 [roaster]: https://unsplash.com/photos/cUyXxE9ixiw